shopgate-professional-services/cli-tools/README.md

 ### sps add route
 Crates new route with Route and Page component.
 Adds a PATTERN constant.
 Makes sure all is configured in extension-config.

+#### Options
+- Route/Page name - Just the name "Stars" would create `StarsRoute`, `StarsPage` and `STARS_PATTERN`
+- Route pattern - Route pattern, e.x. `/stars'

 ### sps add language (alias: add locale)
 Adds new language from an existing template (en-US or first found).

 #### Options
 - Language code: e.x. pl-PL (iso format)

-#### Options
-- Route/Page name - Just the name "Stars" would create `StarsRoute`, `StarsPage` and `STARS_PATTERN`
-- Route pattern - Route pattern, e.x. `/stars'

 ### sps add subscriptions (alias: add subscription)
 Creates subscriptions files.
 Would fail if there is already subscriptions file.

 ### sps add redux entity (alias: add redux)
-Creates redux entity: reducer, selectors, actions.
+Creates a redux entity: reducer, selectors, actions.

 ### sps add portal
 Creates a portal position file and relared extension-config.json entry.

 ## Backend commands
 ### sps add hook
-Creates new hook step.
+Creates a new hook step.

 ### sps add pipeline
-Creates new empty pipeline with a single step file.
+Creates a new empty pipeline with a single step file.

 ## About Shopgate